salto-io/salto/packages/monitoring/README.md

 # Salto - Monitoring

-This project is a monitoring tool for identify changes in services using Salto.
+This project is a tool to monitor changes in a service

 ### Build instructions